snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmodelrecursions.rst

 of the optimization method, the continuous design variables, and the response quantities that will be used by the optimizer.
-The mapping matrices used for incorporating UQ statistics into the optimization response data are described in the Dakota Reference Manual :cite:p:`RefMan`.
+The mapping matrices used for incorporating UQ statistics into the optimization response data are described :ref:`here <model-nested-sub_method_pointer>`.

 The uncertainty quantification specification includes the UQ method, the uncertain variable probability distributions, the interface to the simulation code, and the UQ response attributes.
 As with other complex Dakota input files, the identification tags given in each keyword block can be used to follow the relationships